 1) Knee Osteoarthritis

 Over time, the cartilage that supports your knee can break down or degenerate, causing bones to move irregularly and without adequate cushioning.
-4.11 million people over the age of 45 have knee OA in England – 1.4 million have severe knee osteoarthritis.
+Osteoarthritis affects more than 32.5 million people in the United States alone, with knee osteoarthritis accounting for more than 80% of cases.
 Symptoms of knee osteoarthritis include grinding or clicking in the knee when moving, inflammation, pain, and stiffness after periods of sitting or lying down.

 There is no cure for knee osteoarthritis, but it can be addressed with both invasive and non-invasive treatments.
-AposHealth is a non-invasive, CE marked treatment for knee osteoarthritis with a patient satisfaction rate of 96%.
+AposHealth is a non-invasive, FDA cleared treatment for knee osteoarthritis with a satisfaction rate of 96%41.

 2) Patellofemoral Pain Syndrome

 Patellofemoral pain syndrome is more frequently known as jumper’s or runner’s knee and refers to anterior knee pain.
-This syndrome occurs when irregular movement takes place in your patella (knee cap), often due to altered muscular control around the knee joint.
+The most commonplace cause of knee pain, this syndrome occurs when irregular movement takes place in your patella (knee cap), causing damage to the soft tissues around your knee joint.

 Patellofemoral pain may indicate a condition called chondromalacia patella.
 This occurs when the articular cartilage on the underside of the kneecap deteriorates, causing inflammation and pain.
 Symptoms include grinding or clicking in the knee when moving the joint or swelling and pain in the knee cap.